Following the April 20, 2010 Deepwater Horizon explosion and oil spill,

 Deepwater Horizon oil spill and the resulting restoration process.

-NRDA—On June 26, 2014 the Final Phase III ERP/PEIS) was made available by the Trustees.
+October 3, 2014 the Final Phase III ERP/PEIS) was approved by the

+Trustees.
 The Trustees developed a reader-friendly overview of Phase III.
-Final approval of the Phase III early restoration projects is expected this summer.

 RESTORE—The Gulf Coast Ecosystem Restoration Council (Council) has recently announced their process by which Council members may submit projects for consideration of funds under the Council-Selected Restoration Component through Nov.
 17. The Council has noted that the initial projects to be funded will focus on water quality and habitat restoration.
 The state of Florida is considering many project proposals that align with these focus areas, such as watershed restoration.
 All the projects submitted through our online portal will be considered but we are requesting that any new project proposals or updates to existing proposals be submitted through the portal as soon as possible.
 Upcoming outreach for public input on project proposals: